ihmeuw/vivarium_research/docs/source/gbd2017_models/causes/neoplasms/cervical_cancer/cervical_cancer_cause_model.rst

 cancer cases are diagnosed in China and about 47,739 cervical cancer deaths occur annually in China.
 For women at 50-54 years of age, the incidence of cervical cancer reaches its maximum value, 30 cases per 100,000 person-years.
-The deaths due to cervical cancer are increase over age, has the highest value 29 per 100,000 person-years in elder people who aged above 75 years.
+The deaths due to cervical cancer increase over age, and have the highest value 29 per 100,000 person-years in elder people who aged above 75 years.
 [HPV-and-related-disease-2019-summary-report]_